 Sesame Beef and Broccoli “Lo Mein”

-3 tbsp low sodium wheat-free tamari sauce (can substitute coconut aminos)
+3 tbsp low sodium wheat-free tamari sauce or coconut aminos

 1/2 tsp onion powder

 1 lb beef stir fry meat (can come pre-cut or you can cut sirloin or round steak into thin slices)

 1/2 tbsp virgin coconut oil